 Dr. Meredith joined the College of Business in 2011.
 He received a B.A. in economics/mathematics from Indiana University of Pennsylvania in 2006 and a Ph.D. in economics from the University of Georgia in 2011.
 Dr. Meredith teaches microeconomic theory, economics of health, international economics, and industrial organization.
 He was named the Dana Professor of Business in 2015.
-Dr. Meredith’s research focuses on applied microeconomics.
-He is particularly interested in health economics, labor economics, industrial organization, and international economics.
-Dr. Meredith's publications include articles in Journal of Regulatory Economics, The Journal of Health Care Organization, Provision, and Financing, Applied Economics, Journal of Financial Regulation and Compliance, Journal of International Business & Economics, Journal of Academy of Business and Economics, Eastern Economic Journal, and Southwestern Economic Review.
+Dr. Meredith’s research focuses on applied microeconomics with emphasis on health economics.
+Dr. Meredith's publications include articles in Journal of Regulatory Economics, INQUIRY: The Journal of Health Care Organization, Provision, and Financing, Applied Economics, Journal of Financial Regulation and Compliance, Journal of International Business & Economics, Journal of Academy of Business and Economics, Eastern Economic Journal, and Southwestern Economic Review.

-Dr. Meredith teaches microeconomic theory, health economics, and international economics.
+Dr. Meredith teaches principles of microeconomics, microeconomic theory, and health economics.
 He is a member of the American Economic Association and the American Society of Health Economists.

-Dr. Meredith lives in Amarillo with his wife Amy.
-He is an avid reader of the Wall Street Journal and enjoys training for and competing in endurance sports, learning Spanish, playing sports, and watching sports such as soccer, football, and basketball.
-He has completed several half marathons, triathlons, and aquathlons.
-He is a fan of The Walking Dead TV series, where his favorite character is Rick Grimes.
-Dr. Meredith also enjoys cheering on the Philadelphia Eagles and Georgia Bulldogs football teams.
+Dr. Meredith lives in Amarillo with his wife and son.
+He is an avid reader of the Wall Street Journal and enjoys competing in triathlons, learning Spanish, and watching sports such as soccer, football, and basketball.
+Dr. Meredith enjoys cheering on the Philadelphia Eagles and Georgia Bulldogs football teams.